rx-modules/PlayerDB/README.md

 ## Shoutouts

+* You :) - For checking out my GH page :D!
 * Speedy2025#2025 - Helped me test it to make sure I never broke it.
-Biggest supporter lmao!
 * the der discohund#8028 - Biggest boost on optimization (selection > copying)
 * nphhpn#0575 - Gave me some advice on optimizations!
-* AmberW#4615 - She threw out the initial idea and I've built on from that
+* AmberW#4615 - She threw out the initial idea and I've built on from that.
-* vdvman1#9510 - For helping me figure out some of the nbt manipulation nonsense (and some optimizations)
+* vdvman1#9510 - For helping me figure out some of the nbt manipulation nonsense (and some optimizations).
-* [r/minecraftcommands discord](https://discord.gg/QAFXFtZ) - Pretty helpful w/ feedback and good community, check it out!
+* [r/minecraftcommands discord](https://discord.gg/QAFXFtZ) - Pretty helpful w/ feedback and a great community, check it out!

 ## Endnote